Determine whether an array contains a subarray of length at least 2 whose sum is divisible by a given integer.

 Explanation

-No continuous subarray of size at least 2 sums to a multiple of 13.
+No contiguous subarray of length at least 2 has a sum that is a multiple of 13.